 Although this statement contradicts the scientific conclusions about the natural origins of the virus, Zhao’s tweet was shared by more than 10 thousand accounts, including other representatives of China on the network.
 In an uncommon move, fourteen official accounts of Chinese embassies abroad, including those in France and Germany, joined the disinformation-spreading efforts.
 The latter account, however, did not exist until recently.
 China created forty official Twitter accounts of embassies and consulates just between September and December 2019.

 Russian misinformation has always been more aggressive, negative as well as creative in dealing with facts.
-They do not attempt to convince public about any given ‘truth’, but instead create many conspiracy scenarios, even with clashing premises.
-The aim is to evoke a feeling that finding the factual truth is impossible, to cause confusion and deepen tensions in society.
-For example, when the Malaysian MH17 aircraft was shot over Ukraine in 2014, Sputnik readers gradually learned that the crash was a hoax, that the Ukrainian army shot down the plane, and that in fact the CIA was responsible.
+They do not attempt to convince the public about any given ‘truth’, but instead create many conspiracy scenarios, even with clashing premises.
+The aim is to evoke a feeling that finding the factual truth is impossible, causing confusion and deepen tensions in society.
+For example, when the Malaysian MH17 aircraft was shot over Ukraine in 2014, Sputnik readers gradually learned that the crash was a hoax, that the Ukrainian army shot down the plane, and that in fact, the CIA was responsible.

 China is also not a newcomer to propaganda.
 General Sun Tzu praised the importance of information control in his treatise “The Art of War” five centuries BC.
 China, similarly to Russia, also does not draw a decisive line between conflict and peace, therefore achieving “discursive superiority” over rivals and partners is an integral part of its foreign policy.
 However, here the resemblance to Russian information operations ends.